has2k1/issuey/README.md

-# Create links to issues and pull requests using shortcodes
+# Create links to issues and pull requests in quarto using shortcodes

 This issue extension is for quarto and quartodoc.